crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 First let us review one small
 chunk of the overall thread dump command output.

-In this one snippet, we can quickly observe that a thread named "fastWorkerA" is RUNNABLE and running line 34 of ThreadingExample.java.
+We can quickly observe
+a thread named "fastWorkerA" is RUNNABLE and running source code line 34 of ThreadingExample.java.
 ```
 "fastWorkerA" #14 prio=5 os_prio=0 cpu=54071.49ms elapsed=54.12s tid=0x00007f6b2c301800 nid=0x306e runnable  [0x00007f6b001e5000]
 java.lang.Thread.State: RUNNABLE
 at org.example.ThreadingExample$FastWorker.run(ThreadingExample.java:34)
 at java.lang.Thread.run(java.base@11.0.16/Thread.java:829)
 ```
-Notably this line 34 in the sample java program is testing if a counter has exceeded "MAX_VALUE".
+Line 34 in the sample java program is testing if a counter has exceeded "MAX_VALUE" (as seen in the example code.)

 When we take more thread dumps, fastWorkerA is almost always on this specific line.
-Testing the counter is the slowest line executed in every loop, the other being incrementing the counter.
+The reason this line is always active because it takes the most CPU time in the sample program; testing the counter is the slowest line executed in every loop.
+This short but signifigant comparison time makes it highly probably if you repeat the exercise, your thread dump will be on the same exact line.

 ```java
 if (counter == Integer.MAX_VALUE) {